blue3k/BRServer/Doc/Protocol/ProtocolAPIDoc_GameInstance.md

 		- OutGameInsSvr6: NetAddress type.
 Game instance server address.
 Client will use this address to connect game server.

 		- OutTimeStamp: uint32 type.
-Time stamp of game state
+Time stamp of game

 ## LeaveGameInstance Request